Master Python with 70+ Hands-on Projects and Get Job-ready - Learn Python

 Here, Person can be called any of the following:

-Likewise, Student here is:
+Likewise, the student here is:

 Python Inheritance Syntax